 - What areas of understanding and skills need to improve as a result of your reflection? - What would this change require?

-Appendix 14: Case Report Structure The University of Queensland Master of Counselling
+Appendix 14: Case Report Structure

 This may be a useful template to use to prepare case reports for your agency meetings and can also be used as a framework for delivering case presentations during your placement workshops.